Did you know that more than 37 million Americans suffer from migraines?

 Migraines can be triggered by a number of things: hormonal changes, thyroid disorder, food additives, vitamin deficiency, food allergies, missed meals, lack of sleep, stress, changes in weather or altitude, and strong odors.
 Migraines have also been found to have a correlation with depression, anxiety and cardiovascular disease.

 At Radiance we rely on functional medicine to determine the cause of your migraines, not just identify the symptoms.
 You already KNOW the symptoms!
-Our medical staff includes Gail Clayton, registered pharmacist and metabolic specialist, and Dr. Tamyra Comeaux, board certified Ob/Gyn.
-They will conduct extensive hormone tests to determine if hormone imbalance is causing your migraines.
+Our medical staff includes Dr. Tamyra Comeaux, board certified Ob/Gyn and Naturopath.
+She will conduct extensive hormone tests to determine if hormone imbalance is causing your migraines.
 Thyroid testing may give you some answers, too.
 We all have food sensitivities and vitamin deficiencies that we can be completely unaware of, and we have excellent comprehensive tests for these as well.